olusolaDav/UIUX-Task-Dashboard/README.md

-## DIFFICULTIES DURING DEVELOPMENT
+## DIFFICULTIES DURING THE COURSE OF DEVELOPMENT

-* At first, I faced challenges in structuring the code for the 'Task' component and dynamically rendering the three columns.
+* I first faced a challenge in structuring the code for the 'Task' component and dynamically rendering the three columns.

-* I initially encountered challenges with responsiveness; the 'main' component was not rendering in full width on the '1440px' and '1920px' screen sizes.
+* I initially encountered challenges with responsiveness; the 'main' component was not rendering in full-width on the '1440px' and '1920px' screen sizes.
 It was later discovered that this was due to a conflict in the 'max-width' with the help of built-in developer tool in the my browser.
 * As this was my first time using Tailwind CSS, I had to take my time to read through the documentation and watch some videos to become familiar with the framework.
 This slowed down my development stage, as I had not yet mastered some of the classes.
 * I also encountered a serious challenge while creating the responsive sidebar, and had to read through the documentation on libraries that could address the issue.

 ## WHAT I LEARNT IN THE COURSE OF THE DEVELOPMENT

-* I learned how to use several new tools, including Tailwind CSS, React-JSS, React-Burger-Menu, Simple-Flexbox, and React-Collapsible-Content.
+* I learned how to use some new tools, including Tailwind CSS, React-JSS, React-Burger-Menu, Simple-Flexbox, and React-Collapsible-Content.
 * The project helped me improve the way I structure code, write reusable code, and maintain clean code practices.
 * The project helped me learn how to develop a mobile-first web application that is responsive on all screen sizes.
 * Improve bug fixing expecially the 'styles' in developer tools